Learn more about our Advertising Disclosure

 • Des Moines is considered to be less safe than Missoula with a score of 57.8 vs Missoula’s 66.73.

-Other things to consider for your Missoula vs. Des Moines move
+Other things to consider for your Missoula to Des Moines move

 • Truck parking permits: Many cities require special permits for parking large moving trucks.
 Check in advance to see if one is needed for your move.

-• State regulator: You can check the status of a Iowa moving license through the state's public utilities commission.
+• State regulator: To confirm a moving company’s license in Iowa, visit the state’s public utilities commission.

 • Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.